umtdemr/go-todo/README.md

 # Todo REST API without DB

-A basic REST API for todo app without using database
+A basic REST API for todo app with PostgreSQL

 ## Run